Witch Island: Death of daughter, Caroline

-Uncle Dan's Witch Island Fish Story
+Uncle Dan's Witch Island fish story

-A fish story got published in the Sun Journal (Lewiston, Maine) on August 11, 1916.
-They sourced it from Dan Chittenden.
-Quoting directly from the article:One of the best stories of the season as arrived from South Bristol, where D. G. Chittenden, whose veracity has never been questioned, saw a Horse mackerel pull a big motorboat and three captains thru the waters of John's Bay at high speed for a half an hour.
+A fish story was published in the Lewiston, Maine Sun Journal on August 11, 1916, sourced from Dan Chittenden.
+Quoting directly from the article:

+One of the best stories of the season as arrived from South Bristol, where D. G. Chittenden, whose veracity has never been questioned, saw a Horse mackerel pull a big motorboat and three captains thru the waters of John's Bay at high speed for a half an hour.
 "Near the red spindle of Covert's ledges, just off Witch Island," Chittenden says, "Capt.
 Thomas Brackett, Capt.
 Fred Brackett, with Capt.
 Lon Blaisdell, sighted a school of horse mackerel.
 They are old time fisherman and had their experience as boys out of the harbor at Round Pond.
 Grabbing a harpoon, they picked out the monstrous leader of the school and with the first throw landed it in his blue back as he broke water.
 He darted away, taking the big motor boat across John's Bay at high speed.
 After half an hour he came to the surface.
 The boys knew just what to do.
 They hit him on the head with an iron bar.
 He put up a great fight, but they got half hitch round his tail and with the aid of volunteers finally landed him in the boat.
 He tip the scale, according to the best judgement, at between 600 and 700 pounds.
 Before he died another member of the same school showed near the boat.
 It took only a few minutes to release the gear and bury the harpoon in the second fish, who sounded and then shot away with the boat for the open sea.
 After a run of some miles, he was hauled aboard.
 In the same fashion the captains caught four more big Mackerel.
 Other fishermen soon joined the sport and landed a dozen horse fish before dark.
 The smallest weighed over 500 pounds.
 The fisherman cut off the heads filled the bodies with ice and shipped them to market covered with burlap."This story was repeated many times in papers across the United States over many years.